Newsroom

 Human and Animal Rights, a Meaningful Conversation with Dr. Hope Ferdowsian

-PZI president, Dr. Hope Ferdowsian, discusses what inspired her to become a doctor, how she got involved in human rights and animal rights, the importance of bridging silos in transforming systems and in addressing the root causes of global challenges, and what led her to co-found Phoenix Zones Initiative to focus on ending exploitation and creating a world in which everyone can thrive.
+Phoenix Zones Initiative President Dr. Hope Ferdowsian discusses what inspired her to become a doctor, how she got involved in human rights and animal rights, the importance of bridging silos in transforming systems and in addressing the root causes of global challenges, and what led her to co-found Phoenix Zones Initiative to focus on ending exploitation and creating a world of Phoenix Zones.

 October 12, 2022 (Yahoo!
 News)